 In further support of a phenocrystic origin, it was argued that the melt inclusions within the olivine megacrysts of NWA 1068, as well as in other olivine-phyric shergottites, have a similar composition to that of the bulk rock, indicating a derivation from a common parental source magma.
-Since the olivine megacrysts and the bulk rock are in chemical equilibrium, there is a high likelihood that the megacrysts represent phenocrysts.
+Because the olivine megacrysts and the bulk rock are in chemical equilibrium, there is a high likelihood that the megacrysts represent phenocrysts derived from a common parental source melt.
 Moreover, the formation of spinel and high-Ca pyroxene in both the megacrysts and the matrix was concurrent.
-As such, it was undertaken by Filiberto et al. (2013) to compare the composition of the primary trapped melt in the magnesian megacrysts to that of the calculated parental melt prior to incorporation of excess olivine.
-The results thus far are more consistent with a xenocrystic origin for the megacrysts.
+As such, it was undertaken by Filiberto et al. (2013) to compare the composition of the primary trapped melt in the magnesian megacrysts to that of the calculated parental melt prior to incorporation of excess olivine; their results were most consistent with a xenocrystic origin for the megacrysts.

-Following their crystallization at depth, the cumulate olivine megacrysts were incorporated into an ascending, enriched, oxidized magma plume that originated at the upper-mantle (at depths of ~250400 km; Kiefer, 2003), envisioned to be similar to lunar ur-KREEP that crystallized as a late-stage residual liquid of the martian magma ocean (Borg et al., 2012).
-The magma ponded in or near the base of the crust where olivine crystallized and accumulated from either the same (phenocrysts) or neighboring (xenocrysts) magma plumes.
+Following their crystallization at depth, the cumulate olivine megacrysts were incorporated into an ascending, enriched, oxidized magma plume that originated at the upper-mantle (at depths of ~250400 km; Kiefer, 2003), envisioned to be similar to lunar KREEP which probably crystallized as a late-stage residual liquid (Borg et al., 2012).
+The magma ponded in or near the base of the crust where olivine crystallized and accumulated from either the same (phenocrysts or antecrysts) or neighboring (xenocrysts) magma plumes.
 Low-Ti/Al pyroxene then crystallized and erupted onto or near the surface together with the olivine megacrysts.
 Cooling occurred rapidly close to the surface where shock metamorphic effects became significant.
 This scenario is consistent with the finding that NWA 1068 has a REE pattern that is similar to other basaltic shergottites, while other olivine-containing shergottites such as DaG 476, Dhofar 019, and SaU 005 do not.
-Xenocrystic olivines in EETA79001A may have a similar origin.
+Xenocrystic olivines in EETA79001A might have a similar origin.
 Northwest Africa 1068 is a relatively primitive shergottite with a magnesian bulk composition, but is not as magnesian as experiments indicate it should be if it represented a primary liquid composition.
-Because it has incorporated a high abundance of olivine megacrysts, it no longer represents a primary magma composition (Bunch et al., 2009).
+Because it has incorporated a high abundance of olivine megacrysts it no longer represents a primary magma composition (Bunch et al., 2009).